packagist/private-packagist-docs/setup.md

 It then checks whether the branch/tag contains a valid composer.json.
 Especially for repositories with lots of tags or branches this can take a long time.

-You can add repositories to Private Packagist on the Packages page clicking on *Add Package -> By Url*, selecting the type *VCS* and entering its URL.
+You can add repositories to Private Packagist on the Packages page by clicking on *Add Package -> By Url*, selecting the type *VCS* and entering its URL.
 For private repositories requiring authentication you need to select a credential as explained in the next section.

 If you add a repository hosted on GitHub, GitLab, Bitbucket or Bitbucket Server using a credential, then Private Packagist will automatically set up a webhook to get notified about new commits and versions.
 Therefore it is beneficial to use a credential even if the repository is publicly available.
-Repositories where no webhook can be set up will only be updated once every three hours.
+Repositories where no webhook can be set up will only be updated once every 12 hours.

 ### Private VCS repository requiring authentication

-For Private Packagist to be able to access repositories that require authentication, e.g. a private GitHub repository, we first need to set up a credential under “Settings” -> “Stored Credentials”.
-Once the credential is created the repository can be added on the Packages page via “Add Package” -> “By Url”.
+For Private Packagist to be able to access repositories that require authentication, e.g. a private GitHub repository, we first need to set up a credential under *Settings -> Stored Credentials*.
+Once the credential is created the repository can be added on the Packages page via *Add Package -> By Url*.

-Note: Even though you need to select a domain when you create a credential Private Packagist will not automatically apply the credential for all http calls to that domain.
+Note: Even though you need to select a domain when you create a credential Private Packagist will not automatically apply the credential for all HTTP calls to that domain.
 Private Packagist will only suggest it where it might be useful.
 Therefore it is important that you explicitly select it when you add the credential or else Private Packagist will not be able to import the repository.

 ### Add a forked VCS repository